emmalzhang/smart_dummy/README.md

 Smart_dummy uses a language-based model (Spacy) in combination with KMeans clustering to group categorical variables into logical groups.
-The user can specify how many groups they would like to output, which prevents your training-data from exploding when you have too many different categories.
+The user can specify how many groups they would like to output, which results in fewer columns compared to pandas.get_dummies().
-For example, you might have a dataset with 900 unique industries, but smart_dummy allows you to cluster those industries together and get (for example) only 5 columns back instead of the 900 that you would have gotten using pandas.get_dummies.
+For example, you might have a dataset with 900 unique industries, but smart_dummy allows you to cluster those industries together and get (for example) only 5 columns back instead of the 900 that you would have gotten using pandas.get_dummies().

 ## Getting Started